kierxin/The-Coolony-Game/README.md

 In this ant-themed, idle clicker-esque game, the player assigns tasks for ants to do.
 Tasks include gathering resources, excavating tunnels, creating new ants, and sleeping to restore energy (which depletes over time as ants do tasks).
 Ants do tasks in cycles, adding to the player’s resource deposits at the end of each cycle.
 The player must assign a new task to each ant when its previous task has been completed, or it will sit idle.

-Visually, players can view the available resource deposits on the game board (grid).
+Visually speaking, players can view the available resource deposits on the game board (grid).
 Clicking on a resource deposit allows the player to view which ants are currently making use of that resource deposit.
 To view which ants are idle (not currently on any resource deposit), the player can click a button to view a list of their idle ants.
 By viewing the resource desposits or idle list, players can (re)assign a task for each ant to work on.

 ### Functionality & MVPs
 In The Coolony Game, users will be able to: